 How to Go Serum-Free

 Note that some cell types can be cultured in the complete absence of serum, while others will need other factors added to replace the role of serum in the media.
-Several serum alternatives are available to purchase that you can try as an alternative to completely removing serum, however, some cell types will have more unique needs that require adding specific factors to the media.
+Several serum alternatives are available to purchase that you can try as an alternative to completely removing serum; however, some cell types will have more unique needs that require adding specific factors to the media.

-Another approach is to supplement mix serum-free medium with conditioned medium.
+Another approach is to supplement serum-free medium with a conditioned medium.
 If you are not familiar with this term, conditioned medium is the medium that the cells were grown in for one full passage.
 You can recycle this and mix it with increasing ratios of serum-free medium until the cells are 100% adapted.

-- Timothy Fawcett.
-Serum-Free Conditions.
+- Fawcett, F. Serum-Free Conditions.
 Cell Culture Dish.
-23 April 2013
+Accessed: 04 October 2022.

 - FCS-free database.
 3Rs-Centre Utrecht Life Sciences.
-Accessed: 07 March 2020.
+Accessed: 04 October 2022.

 - Adaptation of Cell Cultures to a Serum-Free Medium.
 Thermo Fisher Scientific.
-Accessed: 02 February 2020.
+Accessed: 04 October 2022.